synology-community/packer-plugin-spk/docs/README.md

 #### Builders

-- [builder](/packer/integrations/hashicorp/scaffolding/latest/components/builder/builder-name) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.
+- [builder](/packer/integrations/hashicorp/synopkg/latest/components/builder/builder-name) - The synopkg builder is used to create endless Packer plugins using a consistent plugin structure.

 #### Provisioners

-- [provisioner](/packer/integrations/hashicorp/scaffolding/latest/components/provisioner/provisioner-name) - The scaffolding provisioner is used to provisioner
+- [provisioner](/packer/integrations/hashicorp/synopkg/latest/components/provisioner/provisioner-name) - The synopkg provisioner is used to provisioner
   Packer builds.

 #### Post-processors

-- [post-processor](/packer/integrations/hashicorp/scaffolding/latest/components/post-processor/postprocessor-name) - The scaffolding post-processor is used to
+- [post-processor](/packer/integrations/hashicorp/synopkg/latest/components/post-processor/postprocessor-name) - The synopkg post-processor is used to
-  export scaffolding builds.
+  export synopkg builds.

 #### Data Sources

-- [data source](/packer/integrations/hashicorp/scaffolding/latest/components/datasource/datasource-name) - The scaffolding data source is used to export scaffolding data.
+- [data source](/packer/integrations/hashicorp/synopkg/latest/components/datasource/datasource-name) - The synopkg data source is used to export synopkg data.